christianityorigins/website/blog/_posts/2015-01-01-ethnic-particularism.md

 1. All minority civil-rights protections now apply to you: "I’m Celto-Germanic, not White" → sue the employer or college forcing you into the White checkbox.

 2. Every self-appointed White spokesperson loses all power: HR drones, DEI deans, politicians, academics — their entire moral authority comes from representing "Whiteness".
+Would a self-identified "White" person try to speak on behalf of, or judge the behavior of, an Italian.
+Polish.
+German.
+Breton, if they did not share that ancestry?
 Atomize and they’re suddenly talking to no one.

 Counter-script when they pull the "as a White person" move: